oganbayril/weather-app/README.md

-A weather app which works on the terminal by inputting the location.
+A weather app which works in the terminal by inputting the location.